yoyoberenguer/PEL/README.md

 will be used intensively during image processing) leaving your system slightly un-responsive if the number of threads is not high enough.

-However, if you are using PEL for image processing you can safely set the variable to use multiprocessing capabilities to transform you images as fast as possible.
+However, if you are using PEL for image processing you can safely set the variable to use multiprocessing capabilities to modify you images as quick as possible.

 In addition, PEL provides the following methods: